-Why 5-Minute Timers Work: The Science Behind Short Intervals
+Why 5-Minute Timers Work: Psychology Behind Short Focus Bursts

 The humble 5-minute timer has become a powerful tool in productivity arsenals around the world.
 But what makes this specific time interval so effective?
-In this article, we'll explore the psychological and neurological reasons why 5-minute timers work so well for a variety of purposes, from overcoming procrastination to building new habits.
+In this article, we'll explore the psychological and neurological reasons why 5-minute timers, short interval productivity techniques, and quick focus bursts work so well for a variety of purposes, from overcoming procrastination to building new habits through mindfulness timer practices.

 The Psychology of Small Time Blocks